-I use watercress and baby spinach in most of my salads.
-Both are incredibly nutritious, and in my view also very tasty (see Nutritional Information).
+I use watercress and baby spinach in a lot of my salads.
+Both are incredibly nutritious.

 It is easy to think that all types of lettuce leaves are really nutritious, but this is not the case.
-Iceberg lettuce contains 96% water and ranks the lowest in nutritional value (it is nearly devoid of all nutrition).
-The darker the lettuce leaf is, the more nutrition it has – romaine and red leaf lettuce are good choices, followed by rocket (arugula).
+Iceberg lettuce contains 96% water and ranks the lowest in nutritional value.
+Dark green lettuce leaves are the most nutritious and kale, romaine and red leaf lettuce, followed by rocket (arugula) are also good choices.